aeirola/aalto-logo/README.md

 SVG
 ---

-The randomisation is performed with simple JavaScript that is embedded into the document and executed on rendering.
+The randomisation is performed with simple JavaScript that is embedded into the document and executed on page load.
 The JavaScript code chooses a random path and color from predefined values using `Math.random()`.

 PostScript
 ----------